scothew/s3management/lab2/README.md

 ### Changing the Storage Class on an Existing Object via the Console
 1. Go to the [S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1), select your S3 bucket (e.g **stg209-student-N**), and go to the Lab2 prefix (folder)
-2. Note that the first three objects have **standard** for their object class.
+2. Note that the objects are using three different storage classes.
+The first three objects have **standard** for their object class.
 3. Select the checkbox to the left of the first object _**file001.bin**_ to open up the object details view
 ![Storage Classes](../images/3-objectdetails.png)